A Fair Loss Function for Network Pruning: Method

 where $\bm{\hat{y}}_i$ contains the prediction probabilities derived from the model output for the $i$th sample, $\bm{y}_i$ is the true label vector of the $i$th sample, $\hat{C}_{i}$ is predicted class of the $i$th sample and $C_i$ is the true class of the $i$th sample.
 The corrected soft-label takes on the value of the model's prediction probabilities when the prediction is correct and the true label when the prediction is incorrect.

 By the application of the performance weighted scheme and corrected soft-labels onto the standard cross-entropy function, the performance weighted loss function, $\mathcal{L}_{PW}$, is defined by:

-where $\bm{\hat{y}}'_i$ contains the prediction probabilities derived from the model output for the $i$th sample after pruning, $l_{CE}(\bm{\hat{y}}^*_i, \bm{\hat{y}}'_i)$ is the cross-entropy between the corrected soft-label and the prediction probabilities of the pruned model for the $i$th sample, and $N$ is the number of samples in the batch.
+where $\bm{\hat{y}}'_i$ contains the prediction probabilities derived from the model output for the $i$th sample after pruning, $l_{CE}(\bm{\hat{y}}^*_i, \bm{\hat{y}}'_i)$ is the cross-entropy between the corrected soft-label and the prediction probabilities of the pruned model for the $i$th sample, and $N$ is the batch size.

 By using this loss function with existing data-driven pruning methods, we can reduce the bias exaggerating effect of pruning by emphasizing samples that are more likely to be negatively affected by pruning.